Sawzeno/Tetris/README.md

 # <span style="color: blue; font-size: 3em;">🎮 Tetris in C [Under Construction]</span>

-Welcome to my Tetris project, built from scratch in C as my first learning project.
-This project has helped me understand the basics of game development, C programming, and Graphics Programming.
+Welcome to my Tetris project, built from scratch in C. This project has helped me understand the basics of game development, C programming, and Graphics Programming.
 ---

 ## 🔧 Building and Running the Project